SquadcastHub/squadcasthub.github.io/pages/mydoc/servicenow.md

 ![](images/servicenow_6.png)

+{{site.data.alerts.yellow-note-i-md}}

+**Important:**
+Understanding how the integration works:

+- Trigger a new incident:

+For `state: 1` in the ServiceNow ticket payload, an incident is triggered in Squadcast.

+- Resolve an existing incident:

+For `state: 6`, `state: 7` and `state: 8`, incidents are resolved in Squadcast (pertaining to auto-resolution of an existing, *open* incident)

+Please ensure that the right `status` is being sent within the payload for the tickets into Squadcast.
+If values other than the ones mentioned above are sent for `status`, the integration will not work as expected.

+In case of any queries, please feel free to reach out to our [Support team](mailto:support@squadcast.com).

+{{site.data.alerts.end}}

 That is it, you are now good to go!
 Whenever a ticket is created with the `New` status, an incident will be created in Squadcast for it.
 When the ticket is moved to `Resolved`, `Closed` or `Deleted` status in ServiceNow, the corresponding incident will automatically get resolved in Squadcast as well.